AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/log-messages.md

 Agent Received Unregister Request | 60 | The PI to OCS Agent received an unregister request from the portal.
 As a result, the PI to OCS Agent will unregister and shutdown.
 Agent Unregistered | 62 | Confirmation message that the PI to OCS Agent is unregistered after receiving event ID 60.
 Processing Transfer Job Request | 65 | The PI to OCS Agent has received the new transfer request.
 The message will contain information about the contents of the transfer such as the transfer historical start time and the number of involved points.
-Done Transferring Data To OCS For Transfer Job | 70 | The PI to OCS Agent has completed the given transfer job.
+Done Transferring Data To Aveva&trade; Data Hub For Transfer Job | 70 | The PI to OCS Agent has completed the given transfer job.
 At this moment, the only transfer jobs which will complete are the historical and backfilling transfer jobs.
 By the very nature of streaming data, streaming transfer job will never complete.
 Error Reading From Data Archive | 90 | The PI to OCS Agent was unable to read data from PI Data Archive.
 The event will contain the exception message.
 Failed To Get Streaming Updates From Data Archive | 96 | The PI to OCS Agent was not unable to get streaming data from PI Data Archive.
 The message will contain the exception message.